-• Favorable patient demographics.
+- Favorable patient demographics.
 The number of people over the age of 65 is large and growing.
 Improvements in healthcare have led to increasing life expectancies worldwide and the opportunity to lead more active lifestyles at advanced ages.
-These trends are expected to generate increased demand for spine surgeries.

-- Improving technologies leading to increased use of fusion procedures.
+These trends are expected to generate increased demand for spine surgeries. - Improving technologies leading to increased use in fusion procedures.
 Due to the longevity of its practice and acceptable clinical outcomes, fusion has become a standard treatment option for patients presenting more advanced stages of spine disease.
 We expect that the development of improved fusion products will continue to contribute to spinal fusion as a leading treatment for advanced stages of spine disease. - Disruptive Technologies driving earlier interventions and creating an expanded patient base.
 Newer technology products and procedures are gaining increasing acceptance among patients and surgeons because they allow for novel surgical procedures, improvements to existing surgical procedures, the treatment of spine disorders by new physician specialties, and surgical intervention earlier in the continuum of care, all of which can result in better outcomes for patients.
-We believe surgeons and patients who would otherwise choose more conservative nonsurgical treatment plans with sub-optimal results may elect a surgical option utilizing Disruptive Technologies to treat spine disorders.
-As a result, Disruptive Technologies are expected to drive accelerated growth and increase the size of the addressable patient population for spine surgery. - Continued market penetration internationally.
-While the United States comprises approximately 5% of the worldwide population, we believe that approximately half of all spine surgeries occur in the United States.
-We believe that improvements to the standard of care, including the introduction of new products and the expansion of international sales forces, will increase demand for spine products outside of the United States.
+As a result, we expect Disruptive Technologies to drive accelerated growth and increase the size of the addressable patient population for spine surgery.

+• Increased demand in international markets.
+While the United States comprises approximately 4% of the worldwide population, we believe that approximately half of all spine surgeries occur in the United States.
+We believe that improvements to the standard of care outside of the United States will increase the international demand for spine products.